jsdw/jsdw.github.io/content/posts/authenticating-users/index.md

 - Use long, randomly generated session IDs to keep track of logged in users.
 Consider JWTs if you have a need for them.
 - Use HTTP only cookies to avoid those session IDs from being stolen by malicious JavaScript.
 - Be careful to understand and prevent CSRF attacks, which would allow an attacker to perform actions within your application on behalf of the logged in user.
+- Ensure that your site is not susceptible to XSS attacks, which are particularly dangerous if you handle sensitive user data like login credentials.

 Following these points should help you reduce the risk of hackers being able to impersonate your users, and minimise the fallout if what you have stored gets into the wrong hands.